 Similarly, what do these tariffs mean for average Americans?
 The second commentator says he knows what might happen—and why they are happening—higher prices.
 Lower wages (or layoffs).
 But how much work do you have to do on the internet to find stories that espouse the exact opposite of this belief?
 Not much, but it’s not worth the effort.

 A dose of humility goes a long way towards reigning in our desires to act on the unknowable and uncontrollable and, over the long haul, unimportant news of the day.
 The prognosticators will either be right or wrong over the short-term.
 We don’t know.
 But we do know how to behave.
 We know what to do.
-Just ask your wealth manager.
+Just ask your financial advisor.

 Here’s a hint: diversification.